Rich-Sec/API-Playground/README.md

 Node.js was chosen for this project because of these qualities and also due to its popularity, large support base and user friendly package manager "Node Package Manager" (NPM).

+(**!WARNING This API is intentionally vulnerable and should not be modified to store or process sensitive information, please use at your own risk!**)

 # Installation:
 To use deploy an instance of API-Playground you need to have installed node.js >= 18.17.1 on your deployment host: